 When Peart looks out on the audiences this year, does he expect to see the same people who bought 2112 way back in 1976?
 “I don’t know!” he laughs.
 “It’s always interesting for me to do a little demographic survey at our concerts.
 We’ve got people who grew up with our music, and people who discovered it a various times, even in the 90s.
 I get letters from people sometimes that say ‘Aren’t you going to make more records like Hold Your Fire or Power Windows?’
 Well . . . that’s only ’88!
 When people are thinking that our glorious past was only that far back, that’s pretty funny to me.
 So I would expect to see a spread of all ages — but I suppose time will tell.”

 Post-script: The Rush at Knickerbocker Arena show mentioned in this interview turned out to be truly epic.
-I named it one of my “Ten Most Memorable Concerts Ever” in a piece written some years after this interview.
-You can read about it, and the other nine, at this link.
+I later named it one of my “Ten Most Memorable Concerts Ever” in a piece written some years after this interview.
+You can read my review of the concert at this link.